jason-tratta/SwiftJSS/README.md

 # SwiftJSS

 This is an example on how to leverage JAMFs Casper API using Swift in OSX.
+This is also an good example on how to leverage a REST API in iOS as well.